FAIR2-for-research-software/git-with-it/episodes/branching.md

 touching the current working version of code.
 New features and bug fixes are then merged into the `main` branch to update the code base, but what is a branch?

-The word suggests an analogy with trees where branches are parts of a tree the extend from the "main" trunk or recursively from parent "branches".
+The word suggests an analogy with trees where branches are parts of a tree that extend from the "main" trunk or recursively from parent "branches".
 An intuitive model of this is shown in the figure below.

 <!-- Source for Mermaid diagram :